akhiltiwari13/CassiaFistula/README.md

 2. GNU C++ Compiler (Version 7.4), This project was built on ubuntu 18.04 using the said compiler version.
 3. 3rd Party Libraries ==> boost::DI | boost::program option.

-## Postman Collection
-- probably won't have one.

 ## Setup step
--
+- This project is structured as a collection of many sub-projects (in their respective directories).
+- Create a build directory. cd to it. use 'cmake -DCMAKE_BUILD_TYPE=Debug ..'

 ## work in progress:
-This project is in active development, Contributions are welcome, Critiques more so :-)
+This project is in active development, Contributions and criticisms are welcome.:-)

 ## Brief:
 -Design patterns are common architectural approaches to solving problems, popularized by a book informally known as the "Gang of Four".